 Dobal was a decent cricketer at the local level.
 “He was my trusted performer.
 I remember he came to me as a teenager and showed immense talent.
 A hard-hitting middle-order batsman and an effective off-spinner, he would win matches on his own,” recalled Sinha.

 For Delhi batsman Mithin Manhas, the friendship with Dobal was long.
 “He started off as a player and later became a good coach at Air India.
 He was known for his fitness.
 At his academy (at Dwarka) he insisted on his trainees concentrating on fitness before cricket skills,” remembered Manhas.

 According to Manhas, the late detection of COVID-19 symptoms hurt Dobal.
 “He was treated at different hospitals before it was discovered he had been infected by the dreaded Virus.
-We organised plasma (treatment) for him on Sunday evening but he gave up this morning,” said a dejected Manhas.
+We organized plasma (treatment) for him on Sunday evening but he gave up this morning,” said a dejected Manhas.

-Dobal is survived by his wife and two sons – Siddhant, a Ranji Trophy player for Rajasthan and Ekansh an Under-23 player for Delhi.
+Dobal is survived by his wife and two sons – Siddhant, a Ranji Trophy player for Rajasthan, and Ekansh an Under-23 player for Delhi.